 Inspectors will be considering to the extent of:

 - The expectation of teachers with what each student can attain, which includes the most disadvantaged and most able.

 - The secure understanding of teachers over the age group they are handling.

 - The information with assessment will be gathered based from what pupils learned, understood, and could do.

 Judgments behavior and welfare and personal development will all be separated.
 Whenever there are differences with the judgments, the lower of these two is where the overall judgment will be determined.

 Outcomes for Pupils

 Inspectors will taking account of all current progress and standards, which already includes the data of the school and base the judgment on both academic and any other outcomes of pupils.
-Ensure DBS checks are in place through companies such as Clear Check.
+Ensure DBS checks are in place through companies such as Clear Check or CRB Direct, you can apply for your CRB here.
 They handle DBS and background checks for the likes of Teachers and people working with children.